corda/corda-docs-portal/content/en/docs/corda-enterprise/4.3/performance-testing/practical-considerations.md

 The Corda Enterprise test cluster at R3 uses an automated set-up to deploy Corda to the test machines, and in the process completely wipes the database - so resetting the state of the Corda test network is a matter of running a fresh installation and waiting a handful of minutes.
-This is the recommended set-up when running performance testing regularly, but might be too involved for occasional performance tests that can be run on manually deployed clusters.
+This is the recommended set-up when running performance testing regularly, but might be too involved for occasional performance tests that can be run on manually-deployed clusters.

 In these cases, the state of the installed node can be reset by doing the following:

-* Stop the Corda node process.
+1. Stop the Corda node process.
-* Delete the `artemis` folder in its working directory
+2. Delete the `artemis` folder in its working directory
-* (Optionally) delete the `logs` folder
+3. (Optionally) delete the `logs` folder
-* Wipe the database for the node
+4. Wipe the database for the node
-* Restart the node.
+5. Restart the node.
 It should rebuild its database and behave like a freshly installed and registered Corda node.

 It is important to not delete any other files/directories from the node directory, as these are required for the node to restart successfully.